jhellingsdata/map-data/README.md

 1. Get the raw GitHub file link to any of the TopoJSONs:
     - "https://raw.githubusercontent.com/jhellingsdata/map-data/refs/heads/main/{folder}/{map_filename}.json"
     - "https://raw.githubusercontent.com/jhellingsdata/map-data/refs/heads/main/gbr/ITL1_UK_2021.json"
-    - When viewing large files in GitHub, it may not show a button to access the 'raw' file.
-In these cases, add `raw=true` to the page URL and it will redirect to the raw link.
+    - **TIP** When viewing large files in GitHub, it may not show a button to access the 'raw' file.
+In these cases, add `?raw=true` to the page URL and it will redirect to the raw link, which can then be copied.

 Note: all TopoJSONs in this repo use the `geog` feature key.